 What is a Wedding Welcome Bag?

 I say the welcome bag is a perfect replacement for traditional wedding favors.
 However, most brides still put favors in their bag.
 Destination welcome bags are a great way to personalize your wedding and show your guests how much you appreciate them for flying across the country, getting those first-time passports, and going out of their way to be there for your special day.
+If you really want to up the anty here are a few other ways to wow your guests.

 So now that you know what it is, you’re probably wondering how you should go about putting the right items together.
 Should you go with a theme?
 Will your friends and family just end up tossing everything before they catch their plane back home?….
 Hold it right there!
 We will answer all of those questions and more in this post.